AaltoML/kalman-jax/README.md

 # kalman-jax
-Approximate inference in Markov Gaussian processes using iterated Kalman filtering and smoothing, in JAX.
+Approximate inference in Markov Gaussian processes using iterated Kalman filtering and smoothing.

 This project aims to implement an XLA JIT compilable framework for inference in (non-conjugate) Markov Gaussian processes, with autodiff using [JAX](https://github.com/google/jax).